azfarbkhr/piaic_qtr1_assignments/README.md

 27. Write a program to convert binary number to Decimal number (DONE)

-28. Write a program to convert Octal number to Decimal number
+28. Write a program to convert Octal number to Decimal number (DONE)

-29. Write a program to convert Hexadecimal number to Decimal number
+29. Write a program to convert Hexadecimal number to Decimal number (DONE)

 30. Write a Python program to count the number occurrence of a specific character in a string